-SCHEDULE: Please check the website for additional information or contact the Post-Secondary Education Office.
+Schedule/Start Dates: Please check the CPI website, www.cpi.edu, for additional information or contact the Post-Secondary Education Office.

 ENHANCED VEHICLE SAFETY INSPECTOR & CERTIFIED DOCUMENT REVIEWER - CATEGORY 4 TESTING

 A certified EVSI is authorized to perform enhanced vehicle safety inspections and review title applications and supporting documentation for the purpose of authorizing the issuance of a branded vehicle title for reconstructed, specially constructed, modified, flood, recovered theft, collectible vehicles, and street rods.
 A CDR is authorized to review title applications and supporting documentation pertaining to a branded vehicle title but is not authorized to perform the actual enhanced vehicle inspections on the branded title vehicle.
 This is a self-study course.